 Watch your social media profiles.
 Even if you have a dedicated social media manager like 98 Buck Social, you should check in on your accounts daily.
 Check your comments and messages to make sure you can respond quickly to a troll.

 Think hard before replying.
-If you have come to the conclusion that you need to respond to a troll, don’t react immediately.
+If you have come to the conclusion that you need to respond to a social media troll, don’t react immediately.
 Take time to think about what you want to say back.
 Some businesses lean into the humor of dealing with a troll.
 The fast food chain Wendy’s has become popular on Twitter for its responses to trolls!
 If this is in line with your branding, this is an option for you too.